fraktalio/fstore-sql/README.md

 It is very similar to the `6a` case.
 The difference is that the cron job will run `SELECT * from stream_events('view1');` for you, and publish event(s) to your edge-functions/http endpoints automatically.
 So, the database is doing all the job.

-The `cron` job is managed(created/deleted) by triggers on the `view` table (uncomment the triggers in [schema.sql](schema.sql) to enable it!).
+The `cron` job is managed(created/deleted) by triggers on the `view` table.
 So, whenever you register a new View, the cron job will be created automatically.

 ## Try YugabyteDB